 While you listen to tales of the road and updates about every living soul from your hometown, you’re thinking: The project’s not due back until Monday morning; once everyone’s in bed, I’ll have quiet time to work.
 You’re determined to keep your commitment to the project despite the apparent unraveling of your universe.

 Because you said you would.
 Right?
 You can’t let the team down.
 Right?
 Diving into the project will be a welcome distraction from all the other chaos.
 Right?

 Life is unpredictable.
 We get it.
 Sometimes, it gets beyond our control.
 Knowing when to say “when” is an admirable quality.
 (Wait.
 What?!
 That’s quitter talk!)

 No, it’s not.
 It’s considerate.
 And it’s the right thing to do.

 If circumstances have conspired to such a degree that your noggin is spinning on your necktop, then you are not going to be able to focus on the writing or editing project in front of you.
 Your best intentions will undoubtedly be upended by distraction, frustration, and fatigue.
 And if you’re phoning it in, your teammates will likely have to spend time cleaning up your work afterward.
 Worse, if half-hearted work makes it out the door unchecked, it could mean losing the trust of one of our customers.
 Or losing the customer altogether.

 You’d be kinder to release the project to another editor or writer.
 Kinder to the project, kinder to our relationship with the client, and kinder to yourself.

-So that one weird time you find yourself unable to finish a project you agreed to do, call me.
-Or if you’re a writer, call Sam.
-And if you’re a designer, call Lex.
+So that one weird time you find yourself unable to finish a project you agreed to do, call us.
 I promise we’ll understand.